-Children will exit the vehicle alone, through Door #1& go directly to class.
+Children will exit the vehicle alone through Door #1& go directly to class.

 Drivers will remain inside the vehicle.
-During this time parents/caregivers will not be able to walk their students to the classroom or to the door.
+During this time, parents/caregivers will not be able to walk their students to the classroom or the door.

-Walkers - Between 8:20AM & 8:30AM
+Walkers - Between 8:20 AM & 8:30 AM

 Walkers enter door #4 on Walbrun St & go directly to class.
-This is NOT a place for vehicle drop off.
-Bus

-Students arriving by bus will be dismissed by the driver, enter Door #3 and go directly to class.
-Students arriving after 8:30AM enter by door #3 on 6th St. (ring bell)& report to the office for a pass to class.
+This is NOT a place for vehicle drop-off.
+The driver will dismiss Bus Students arriving by bus, enter Door #3 and go directly to class.
+Students arriving after 8:30 AM enter by door #3 on 6th St. (ring bell)& report to the office for a class pass.